diku-dk/futhark/docs/installation.rst

 Setting up Futhark on Windows
 -----------------------------

-While the Futhark compiler itself is easily installed on Windows via ``stack`` (see above), it takes a little more work to make the OpenCL and PyOpenCL backends functional.
+The Futhark compiler itself is easily installed on Windows via ``stack`` (see above).
+If you are using the default Windows console, you may need to run ``chcp 65001`` to make Unicode characters show up correctly.

+It takes a little more work to make the OpenCL and PyOpenCL backends functional.
 This guide was last updated on the 5th of May 2016, and is for computers using 64-bit Windows along with `CUDA 7.5`_ and Python 2.7 (`Anaconda`_ preferred).

 Also `Git for Windows`_ is required for its Linux command line tools.
 If you have not marked the option to add them to path, there are